Salem (TV series)

 Salem is an American supernatural horror television series created by Brannon Braga and Adam Simon, loosely inspired by the real Salem witch trials in the 17th century.

-The series premiered on WGN America on April 20, 2014, becoming the network's first original scripted series.
+The series premiered on WGN America on April 20, 2014, becoming the network's first original scripted drama series.
 As the network's first and highest-rated series, it was renewed for a second season on May 15, 2014.
 A third season was commissioned on July 11, 2015 and premiered on November 2, 2016.
 On December 13, 2016, it was announced that WGN had cancelled the show after three seasons, with the final episode airing on January 25, 2017.

 Plot overview

-The series stars Janet Montgomery as Mary Sibley, a powerful witch who controls the Salem witch trials by exacerbating hysteria among the Puritans while executing her plan of summoning the Devil.
+The series stars Janet Montgomery as Mary Sibley, a powerful witch who controls the Salem, Massachusetts, witch trials by exacerbating hysteria among the Puritans while executing her plan of summoning the Devil.
 Problems arise when her long lost love, John Alden (played by Shane West), returns to Salem, complicating Mary's plans.
 The show has prominent elements of Gothic romance.